-- Blood smear to check for the presence of blood parasites and abnormalities of RBC's.
+- Blood smear to check for the presence of blood parasites, reticulocytes and abnormalities of the red blood cells.

 - Biochemical profile to evaluate the overall health of the cat and determine if there is any organ involvement.

-- If gastrointestinal blood loss is suspected, a fecal examination.
+- Fecal examination if gastrointestinal blood loss is suspected.

-- Xray to check for foreign objects, organ size, tumours.
+- Xray to check for foreign objects, evaluate the organs and look for tumours.

 Finding and treating the cause of anemia is the goal.
-Some treatment options may include:
+In addition to treating the underlying cause, your cat may require supportive care which may include:

 - Erythropoietin: The kidneys produce a hormone, erythropoietin, which instructs the bone marrow to produce red blood cells.
 Cats with kidney failure often have a low red blood cell count.
 Only the human form is available and some cats may eventually recognise this substance as foreign and antibodies will be created against it.